decentraland/gltf-validator-ts/CONTRIBUTING.md

-# Contributing to Enhanced GLTF Validator
+# Contributing to GLTF Validator (TypeScript)

-Thank you for your interest in contributing to the Enhanced GLTF Validator!
+Thank you for your interest in contributing to GLTF Validator (TypeScript)!
 This project welcomes contributions from the community.

 ## Important Note